Videos show drivers doing illegal ‘donuts’ in downtown Miami, SW Miami-Dade

-MIAMI (WSVN) - Police have issued a stern warning after several drivers were caught on video performing dangerous stunts and doing ‘donuts’ in downtown Miami and Southwest Miami-Dade, raising safety concerns among residents.
+MIAMI (WSVN) - Police have issued a stern warning after several drivers were caught on video performing dangerous stunts and doing “donuts” in downtown Miami and Southwest Miami-Dade, raising safety concerns among residents.

-Cellphone video recorded early Sunday morning captured reckless maneuvers that resemble a scene from the “Fast and Furious” films.
+Cellphone video recorded early Sunday morning captured reckless maneuvers that resembled a scene from the “Fast and Furious” films.

 Concerned residents said the cacophony of burning rubber and car engines is loud and puts innocent people’s lives in danger.

 “I don’t have kids, but I would be pissed off.
-I mean, there is no way a baby sleeps through this stuff,” said downtown Miami resident Marcos Garcia.
+I mean, there’s no way a baby sleeps through this stuff,” said downtown Miami resident Marcos Garcia.

-The footage shows a driver kicking up a cloud of smoke as he spun around at a busy intersection across from the AmericanAirlines Arena.
+The footage shows a driver kicking up a cloud of smoke as he spun around in the middle of a busy intersection across from the AmericanAirlines Arena.

 Police stressed the brazen motorists are breaking the law.